nitrictech/docs/docs/collections.md

 ---
 title: Collections

 description: Document stores and collections
 ---

+Nitric provides functionality for provisioning and interacting with collections in NoSQL databases.

+## Definitions

+### Collections

-Nitric provides functionality to provision and interact with collections in NoSQL databases.
-In these databases you store data in documents, which are then organized into collections.
+In these databases you store data in `documents`, which are then organized into `collections`.
 Collections can most often be thought of as a category of related documents.
 E.g. `countries`.

+### Documents

 A document is a uniquely identifiable item within a collection.
 For example, if `countries` were a collection then `usa` might be a document within that collection.
 The documents themselves can be thought of as a simple `JSON` document.

+### Sub-collections

-Subcollections are collections that are stored within a document.
-If we use the previous example, then `states` might be a subcollection that holds states within the `usa` document.
-Subcollections can be thought of as an array of documents within a `JSON` document.
-Subcollections behave identically to collections, but unlike collections, subcollections are created at runtime rather than deploy time.
+Sub-collections are collections that are stored within a document.
+If we use the previous example, then `states` might be a sub-collection that holds states within the `usa` document.
+Sub-collections can be thought of as an array of documents within a `JSON` document.
+Sub-collections behave identically to collections, but unlike collections, sub-collections are created at runtime rather than deploy time.

-> Nitric supports a single depth for subcollections.
+> Nitric supports single depth for sub-collections.

+### Relationship between Collections and Documents

-Below is an example of a collection, documents, and a subcollection in `JSON` format to demonstrate the relationship that each of the types have.
-This is not indicative of how it is actually stored in the database.
+Below is an example of a collection, documents, and a sub-collection in JSON format to demonstrate the relationship that each of the types have.

 ```json
 // Countries collection